-What are 7 ACLS Megacode Scenarios?
+What are the 7 ACLS Megacode Scenarios?

 Before you face real emergencies or take your ACLS skills test, it’s important to get familiar with the types of heart-related situations you’ll be expected to manage.
 ACLS training uses realistic scenarios to help you recognize, respond to, and treat a variety of life-threatening conditions such as fast or slow heart rhythms, cardiac arrest, stroke, and heart attacks.
 Each scenario teaches you how to stay calm, follow the correct steps, and work with a team to help save a life.
 Here are those 7 main scenarios covered in ACLS Megacode training: